Researched by licensed + unbiased insurance experts. Learn More

 One of the weird quirks about Affordable Care Act health plans (also called ACA or Obamacare) is that most people don’t pay the full sticker price.
 87 percent of ACA planholders in 2018 were eligible for an income-based discount, called a subsidy.

-But if you overestimate your government healthcare subsidy, you may have to pay it all back.
+But if you overestimate your income for Obamacare, you may have to pay your government healthcare subsidy back.
 This cautionary tale has a suitably frightening name: the IRS calls it a “clawback”.
 Mwa ha ha!

 Does that mean you should fear the subsidy?
 Not at all.
 If you can’t afford to pay your full subsidy back, you generally won’t have to.